NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     docker stop ethstats-client
     ```

-    !!! note
+    !!! tip
-        Client container will be automatically removed because we ran it with the `--rm` option.
+        The client container is automatically removed because we used the `--rm` option.